muruganandham/WhirlyGlobe-Maply-Site/tutorial/local_image_layer.md

     globeViewC = (WhirlyGlobeViewController *)theViewC;
 else
     mapViewC = (MaplyViewController *)theViewC;
+{% endhighlight %}

+Here's how you open the MBTiles database, create the layer and add it to the globe or map.
+These changes go in the viewDidLoad method.

+{% highlight objc %}
 // we want a black background for a globe, a white background for a map. theViewC.clearColor = (globeViewC != nil) ?
 [UIColor blackColor] : [UIColor whiteColor];